 Some reference type comparisons are converted, but you will need to

 manually change some equality symbols to "is".
 The Python

 interpreter makes these adjustment requirements obvious.

-Template metaprogramming has no good equivalent in Python.
+C++ template metaprogramming and variadic templates have no equivalent in Python.

 Bit-by-bit copying of objects via the